-- East Dunbartonshire has an expanding economy with a competitive and diverse business and retail base. - Our people are equipped with knowledge, skills and training to enable them to progress to employment. - Our children and young people are safe, healthy and ready to learn. - East Dunbartonshire is a safe and sustainable environment in which to live, work and visit. - Our people and communities enjoy increased physical and mental wellbeing and health inequalities are reduced. - Our older population is supported to enjoy a high quality of life and our more vulnerable citizens, their families and carers benefit from effective care and support services.
+- East Dunbartonshire has a sustainable and resilient economy with busy town and village centres, a growing business base, and is an attractive place in which to visit and invest - Our people are equipped with knowledge, skills for learning life and work - · Our children and young people are safe, healthy and ready to learn - East Dunbartonshire is a safe place in which to live, work and visit - Our people experience good physical and mental health and wellbeing with access to a quality built and natural environment in which to lead healthier and more active lifestyles - Our older population and more vulnerable citizens are supported to maintain their independence and enjoy a high quality of life, and they, their families and carers benefit from effective care and support services

-Progress towards achieving these outcomes is measured through a range of high level performance indicators.
-This is achieved corporately through the three year cycle of Business Improvement Plans, quarterly How Good is Our Service reports, Annual Public Performance Reports, and also through the work of the Community Planning Partnership Board.
-This comprehensive suite of performance monitoring reports tracks performance, supports transparent scrutiny and is used to demonstrate ongoing improvement and/or reflect the ongoing challenges within East Dunbartonshire.
+Progress towards achieving these outcomes is measured through a range of high-level performance indicators.
+For the Council, this is achieved corporately through the three-year cycle of Business Improvement Plans, quarterly How Good is Our Service Reports and Annual Public Performance Reports.
+The Community Planning Partnership Board has overall responsibility for the delivery of these outcomes.
+They receive annual monitoring on LOIP progress against the high-level indicators as well as detailed 12-18 month qualitative and quantitative reviews on each local outcome.
+This comprehensive approach to ongoing, systematic monitoring tracks performance, supports transparent scrutiny and is used to demonstrate ongoing improvement and/or reflect the ongoing challenges within East Dunbartonshire.